HPCarey/pt-booking/README.md

 * As such, I was informed by tutors and my mentor that as long as the deployed site is working then it's fine.

-* As a work around, I set a varaible in the env for DEBUG to be true and fetched the value of debug in settings.py to the env variable.
+* As a work around, I set a variable in the env for DEBUG to be true and fetched the value of debug in settings.py from the env variable.
 The code implemented was as follows:
 - env.py: os.environ['DEBUG'] = '1'
 - settings.py: DEBUG = 'DEBUG' in os.environ

-* For the final deployment and project submission I have set DEBUG back to False according to the submission guidelines.
+* While technically this workaround equates to  DEBUG=false unless using the local workspace with the env.py file, for the final deployment and project submission I have set DEBUG back to False according to the submission guidelines.
 However if someone encounters this issue in local deployment, I have recorded the solution here and in the deployment instructions.

 - - -
 [Back to top](#contents)